Hadibuttt/Web-Scrapper/README.md

 # Website-Scrapper
-Scraps Website Title, Desciption, along all the Internal Links of the website and stores into database as per required.
+This web scrapper is developed in core php with a user friendly GUI.

+## Scraps
+- Website
+- Title
+- Desciption
+- Internal Links

+## Requirments
-In Order fot this Scrapper to Work You Must Have Xaamp installed in your computer with a database.
+In Order for this scrapper to work you must have

+1) Xaamp installed in your computer with a database.
-You can change the database connectivity settings in the Php and Database Connection file according to your needs.
+2) Change the database connectivity settings in the Php and Database Connection file according to your needs.
+3) Import crawler.sql into your database.